Home Remedies For Teeth Whitening

 - Oil pulling: As soon as you wake up, swish a tablespoon of oil in the mouth on an empty stomach for 20 minutes and spit the content out.
 This can be followed by regular brushing.

-- Soak a clean piece of cloth in the oil, rub your teeth with it.
+- Soak a clean piece of cloth in the oil and rub your teeth with it.
 Repeat procedure each day until desired results are achieved.

 - Refrigerate the coconut oil.
 Use this slightly thickened coconut oil and brush your teeth with it every day.